 In addition to the aforementioned, Brooks, along with other female identifying filmmakers around the globe, was invited to join a Chicago playwright panel, to select the best playwright who pushed forth 'Sapphic centric' narratives, and eventually have their run time in Chicago's live theatre scene.

 Assisting Emmy Nominated director, Dee Rees on an Oscars commercial, that highlighted women in film, has catapulted Brooks on the scene, affording her hands on experience with reputable filmmakers.
-She is currently working on a feature film, entitled Discovering Brooklynn, which will tackle taboo subjects, and push forth more relatable underrepresented characters.
+She is currently working on projects that will tackle taboo subjects and push forth more relatable underrepresented characters.

 Copyright © 2019 aliyabrooks.com - All Rights Reserved.